-In Canada victims do not get to drop charges against an accused.
+In Ontario victims do not get to drop charges against an accused.
 However, what they say may influence a prosecutor.

 Sometimes victims of crimes for one reason or another do not show up for trial.
 Depending on the reason the prosecutor might drop the charge.
 If the victim was given a subpoena, a prosecutor may ask a judge to issue a warrant to have the victim arrested and brought to court.